 - Executive Committee Member, Securities Regulation Section, Oregon State Bar, 2013-2014

 - Barrister, Owen M. Panner American Inn of the Court, 2009-2014

 - Former Member, Court Liaison Committee, Multnomah Bar Association, 2008-2010

 - Member, Federal Bar Association, 2008-present

-- President, Board of Directors of Outside In, 2015-present
+- President, Board of Directors of Outside In, a Portland non-profit that runs a Federally Qualified Health Care Center serving at-risk youth and the homeless, 2015-present

 - Treasurer, Beach School PTA, 2010-2011